 Up to four grants will be awarded each year, for an amount not to exceed the lesser of 75% of the Folly rental costs (including theater rental, labor, and equipment rental charges), or $8,000.
 The combined total amount of the grants will be $24,000 for each of the first three years.

 The Metzler-Copaken Initiative Grant has closed for the 2017 – 2018 rewards.
-Please keep an eye on our site to see more about the recipients.

 The 2018 – 2019 grant process will open again in Spring of 2018!
 If you would like to stay informed on this, please reach out to Brian Williams, Development Director, at [email protected] for more information.